 Tips for Control

 While each Control map offers exciting environmental obstacles and layouts, there are heroes that are extremely versatile across most settings.
 Lucio is one of the most flexible heroes for Control due to his speed boost and ability to use his sonic amplifier to “boop” enemies and score environmental kills for his team.
 However, if you are not comfortable playing Lucio and prefer another healer, use this quick tip at the beginning of a round.

-Because Control maps are perfectly mirrored, you can give your team an advantage by starting the map as Lucio.
-As soon as the spawn doors open, use your speed boost and “Amp It Up” ability to propel your team forward, while you stay in spawn to switch to the healer of your choice.
+Because Control maps are perfectly mirrored, you can give your team an advantage.
+You can do this by starting the map as Lucio.
+As soon as the spawn doors open, use your speed boost and “Amp It Up” ability to propel your team forward.
+After, you can stay in spawn to switch to the healer of your choice.
 This could lead to your team reaching the control point first, giving you a positional advantage.
-Another similar option is for a DPS player to use Symmetra’s teleporter in spawn for an early head start, then switching to the hero of their choice.
+Another similar option is for a DPS player to use Symmetra’s teleporter in spawn for an early head start.
+You can always swap off later!

 One common error in Control is failing to regroup.
 Once a team takes the control point, their capture percentage continues to increase until every member is driven off for a short period of time.
 If your team loses the first point, instead of attempting to reach the point on your own as soon as possible, wait for the rest of your team to regroup.
 This will allow you to combine ultimates more effectively, and prevent individuals from being picked off early, giving the enemy precious ultimate charge that will strengthen their hold.

 Maps: Hanamura, Horizon Lunar Colony, Paris, Temple of Anubis, Volskaya Industries